52 minute read · November 29, 2022

 AI and Machine Learning Enablement

 AI and ML initiatives require clean, consistent, and semantically enriched data to ensure accurate predictions and actionable outcomes.
-A semantic layer standardizes metrics and relationships across multiple data platforms, providing a reliable foundation for model training and feature engineering.
+A semantic model standardizes metrics and relationships across multiple data platforms, providing a reliable foundation for model training and feature engineering.

 Data Governance and Compliance

 Ensuring proper data governance and compliance is critical for regulated industries, but disparate systems and inconsistent definitions make enforcement difficult.
-A semantic layer centralizes data definitions, access controls, and lineage tracking, allowing organizations to enforce policies consistently.
+A semantic data layer centralizes data definitions, access controls, and lineage tracking, allowing organizations to enforce policies consistently.

 Best practices for managing a semantic data layer

 Effectively managing a semantic data layer is critical for turning raw data into trusted, actionable insights across the enterprise.
 By following proven best practices, organizations can ensure consistent metrics, enforce governance, accelerate analytics, and create a scalable foundation for AI and self-service initiatives.
-The following practices highlight key strategies to maximize the value and impact of your semantic layer while maintaining agility and reliability.
+The following practices highlight key strategies to maximize the value and impact of your governed data layer while maintaining agility and reliability.

 Start with high-value business domains

-- Identify domains with the greatest business impact.
+- Identify domains with the greatest business impact

-- Map key stakeholders and data sources for each domain.
+- Map key stakeholders and data sources for each domain

 Standardize metrics and definitions early